jex004/Recipe-Complexity-Report/README.md

 ## Final Model

-The features we added are `'is_kid_friendly'` and `'is_easy'`, both nominal features because they both contain boolean values.

-__
-State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.
-__
+The features we added are `'is_kid_friendly'` and `'is_easy'`, both nominal features because they both contain boolean values(True/False).
+These features were introduced because we believe they are able to capture specific aspects of a recipe influence its appeal and thus, the likelihood of receiving more ratings.
+Since our prediction task is focused on predicting the number of reviews a recipe receives, we believe the addition of the `'is_kid_friendly'` and `'is_easy'` columns will help create better predictions for how the suitabiliy of recipes for different demographics, like beginner cooks or families, could influence its rating count.

 The modeling algorithm we chose, like our baseline model, is a Random Forest Regressor.
 The hyperparameters that worked the best were `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'is_kid_friendly'`, and `'is_easy'`.

-We decided to use Random Forest because it
+We decided to use Random Forest because of its ability to handle non-linear relationships, versatility, and ability to reduce the risk of oveerfitting.
+We used grid search and cross-validation in order to select our hyperparameters.
+We experimented with the number of trees and the max depths of the trees, as well as employed k-fold cross validation, before ultimately deciding to fit 5 folds.

-Our final model has an R<sup>2</sup> value of 0.8945, which is an improvement from our baseline model performance(R<sup>2</sup> value of0.8343).
+Our final model has an R<sup>2</sup> value of 0.8945, which is an improvement from our baseline model performance(R<sup>2</sup> value of 0.8343).
+This improvement came from better feature selection, hyperparameter optimization, and reduction of overfitting.

-__
-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.
-__

 ## Fairness Analysis